aws/aws-toolkit-azure-devops/README.md

 The AWS Tools for VSTS is available from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=AmazonWebServices.aws-vsts-tools).

+**Note:** Team Foundation Server 2015 users should download the extension from [here](https://sdk-for-net.amazonwebservices.com/latest/amazonwebservices.aws-vsts-tools-tfs2015.vsix).
+This temporary version is the same as the version in the marketplace but removes the support for *Assume Role* credentials in the AWS endpoint type while we address a compatibility issue with TFS2015.

 ## Highlighted Features

 ### Create an AWS Credentials Connection